ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/07-thermostats.md

 | Nose-Hoover           | tcoupl = nose-hoover         |                          |               |
 | Nose-Hoover-chains    | nh-chain-length (default 10) |                          |               |

+#### Global and local thermostats
+Global thermostats control temperature of all atom in a system uniformly.
+This may lead to cold solute and hot solvent due to a slow heat transfer.

+With local thermostats it is possible to control temperature in  selected groups of atoms independently.
+This works well for large solutes, but if solue is small this approach may result in large fluctuations and hence unppysical dynamics.

+With namd it is possible to set coupling coefficients for each atom.

+langevinFile
+langevinCol

+tCoupleFile
+tCoupleFCol

+With Gromacs temperature of a selected groups of atoms can be controlled independently tc-grps groups to couple separately to temperature bath

 ## Conclusions